mwalbers1/Google-Business-Intelligence-capstone/README.md

 ![](resources/First%20repeat%20calls%20by%20issue.png)

 ### Extract, Transform and Load (ETL)
 The three market files, market_1, market_2, and market 3 are combined into a single file using Excel PowerQuery.
-Excel PowerQuery offers a wide array of data load and transformation tools.
 The repeat caller count columns are transformed by converting null values to zero.
 The following two data sources are created from the Excel PowerQuery transformations:

 ***market_data_all_final.csv***